rhisfiberart/rhisfiberart.github.io/HOW-TO-UPDATE-THE-BLOG.md

 ## 3. Adding Standalone Gallery Photos (not tied to a post)

 Open the file `gallery.md`.
-At the top you'll see the front matter (the section between the `---` lines).
-Add photos like this:
+At the top you'll see the front matter (the section between the `---` lines), with an `extra_images:` list already there.
+Add a photo by copying one block like this under it:

 ```yaml
 ---